aica-technology/modulo/source/modulo_interfaces/README.md

 ### Assignment

-The assignment message contains the assignment name and the value (a parameter value) as well as the name of the node that emits the assignment.
+The assignment message contains the value and the name of the assignment as a parameter, as well as the name of the node that emits the assignment.

 ## Services